The Bank Tried To Take Everything – Even Land It Didn’t Have A Real Claim To

 When he came to Nicolet Law Office, S.C., we recognized that he could use a special Wisconsin-specific process (called Chapter 128 debt amortization) that is not bankruptcy but offers similar debt relief.
 By using Chapter 128, our client was able to end the interest on the loans and pay off the remainder of his debt through a 36-month payment plan.

 Facing The Loss Of Their Business, Their Home, And Their Land, They Turned To Us.

 A rural Wisconsin couple found themselves in a difficult position due to a health issue.
-After the husband suffered a heart attack which sidelined him from working his home-based business for several months, it looked like they would have to close the business and lose their tools and equipment.
+After the husband suffered a heart attack that sidelined him from working his home-based business for several months, it looked like they would have to close the business and lose their tools and equipment.
 Finding a job would have been very difficult.
-They were behind on their home mortgage and equity loan, and faced loss of their house and land.
+They were behind on their home mortgage and equity loan and faced the loss of their house and land.

 At the conclusion of the plan the couple were up do date on mortgage payments, no longer had a home equity loan mortgage, discharged all unsecured debt, and their tools and equipment were free and clear.

 Depressed, Ashamed, and Living in a Cold House, She Finally Got The Help She Deserved and Turned Things Around.